luke-thorburn/bridging-systems/conf/src/pages/home.md

 # Who?

-[**Aviv Ovadya**](https://aviv.me/) is an Affiliate at the Berkman Klein Center for Internet \& Society at Harvard University, and a Visiting Scholar at the Leverhulme Centre for the Future of Intelligence at Cambridge University.
+[**Aviv Ovadya**](https://aviv.me/) Aviv Ovadya is an affiliate at the Berkman Klein Center for Internet \& Society at Harvard University (at the Institute for Rebooting Social Media), and a visiting scholar at the Leverhulme Centre for the Future of Intelligence at Cambridge University.
+This work began while he was a Technology and Public Purpose Fellow at the Harvard Kennedy School's Belfer Center.
+He can be found at his [website](https://aviv.me), as [@metaviv](https://twitter.com/metaviv) on Twitter, on [Mastodon](https://mastodon.online/@aviv), and via his [newsletter](newsletter.aviv.me).

 [**Luke Thorburn**](https://lukethorburn.com/) is a researcher in the UKRI Centre for Doctoral Training in Safe and Trusted AI at King's College London.